purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 So ultimately we have to choose two distinct (and large) primes p and q, then N=pq.

+> **Why can't N itself be prime?**
+>
+> N cannot be prime for two reasons: we have to make N public and if N were prime, then anyone who knows N can easily decipher the message.
+>
+> The reason that it's easy to decipher the message once you know N (if it's prime) is covered farther down in the section "Finding the decryption key d"

-#### Some caveats to choosing N
+> **Some caveats to choosing N**
+>
-In practical details, there are some extra constraints around p and q because there are several tricks that make factoring N easier under certain conditions. [example](https://crypto.stackexchange.com/questions/13113/how-can-i-find-the-prime-numbers-used-in-rsa)
+> In practical details, there are some extra constraints around p and q because there are several tricks that make factoring N easier under certain conditions.
+[Stack exchange provides an example.](https://crypto.stackexchange.com/questions/13113/how-can-i-find-the-prime-numbers-used-in-rsa)
+>

-How does one choose p and q though?
+> How does one choose p and q though?
 For modern security, N needs to be at least 1024 bits.
-This means that p and q should be roughly 512 bits each (TODO why? this is just a basic binary arithmetic quesiton i think)
+This means that p and q should be roughly 512 bits each.
+>

-But these numbers are still massive.
+> But these numbers are still massive.
 It would take a *while* to generate and determine whether they're prime.
+>

-NIST publishes prime numbers, so maybe we could use those.
+> NIST publishes prime numbers, so maybe we could use those.
 But this is still problematic.
 If you used a public and pre-generated list, then suddenly the search space would be very small and it wouldn't be hard for an attacker to find p and q.
+>

-In reality, there does not exist such a list for 512 bit primes.
+> In reality, there does not exist such a list for 512 bit primes.
 Instead, there is an algorithm to generate large primes.
 [This stackexchange answer](https://crypto.stackexchange.com/questions/1970/how-are-primes-generated-for-rsa) does a great job of explaining.
+>

-Essentially, you are likely to find a candidate prime after less than 200 tries starting from a random 512 bit number.
+> Essentially, you are likely to find a candidate prime after less than 200 tries starting from a random 512 bit number.
 So that's very quick, to generate one, but to generate all of them, you'd need to do it 2^512 times which is unbelievably huge.
 (If you protest that this number includes small primes like 3 and 5 technically, then you can fix the largest bit to 1 and check for the remaining 2^511 options)